How to Stop Drinking Every Night (Without Feeling Deprived)

 “I don’t need alcohol to close my day anymore”

 That’s a completely different identity.
+And that's where all of this starts to stick.

 The Easiest Way to Start (Tonight)